Program

 Funders

 Next Jazz Legacy is a partnership between New Music USA and the Berklee Institute of Jazz and Gender Justice with support from the Mellon Foundation.
-Next Jazz Legacy extends their gratitude to Joseph A. and Nancy Meli Walker for their generosity.
+Next Jazz Legacy extends their gratitude to Joe and Nancy Walker for their generosity.

 Next Jazz Legacy Gradient